Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

 ## Project Description

-- Since I am using Github in all the projects, I will achieve the same results of this project using Github
+- Since I am using GitHub for all my projects, I can achieve the same results for this project using GitHub as well.
 - Configure GitHub webhook to access Jenkins pipelines
 - Configure Jenkins to trigger the CI pipeline, whenever a change is pushed to GitHub